gefyrahq/gefyra/README.md

 # Gefyra
-Gefyra gives developers a completely new way of writing and testing their applications.
+Gefyra gives Kubernetes-("cloud-native")-developers a completely new way of writing and testing their applications.
 Over are the times of custom Docker-compose setups, Vagrants, custom scrips or other scenarios in order to develop (micro-)services for Kubernetes.

 Gefyra offers you to:
 - run services locally on a developer machine
 - operate feature-branches in production-like Kubernetes environment with all adjacent services
 - write code in the IDE you already love, be fast, be confident
-- leverage all the neat development features, such as debugger, code-hot-reloading, override ENVs
+- leverage all the neat development features, such as debugger, code-hot-reloading, override environment variables
 - run high-level integration tests against all dependant services
 - keep peace-of-mind when pushing new code to the integration environment